flydiscohuebr/nvidia-304/Archlinux/README.md

 [nvidia-304: xorg-segfault](https://github.com/flydiscohuebr/nvidia-304#xorg-segfault)

 Here it's very simple, just run ``makepkg -si`` in "ALMOST" all folders

-NOTE: There are two folders, one is nvidia-304xx and the other is nvidia-304xx-lts
+When building nvidia-304xx-utils, the generated packages are for the driver; the only optional one is related to OpenCL.
+Since the installation uses dkms, kernel flavors like kernel-lts and others should work.

-nvidia-304xx-lts is only if you are using kernel-lts
+lib32-nvidia-304xx-utils is only necessary if you need the 32-bit libraries.

 It is also necessary to downgrade the xf86-input-libinput package to version 1.1.0 otherwise, the keyboard and mouse did not work.
 You can download here.
 https://archive.archlinux.org/packages/x/xf86-input-libinput/xf86-input-libinput-1.1.0-1-x86_64.pkg.tar.zst